PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 Here are some optional tasks you must complete if you want to get a grade higher than 3.
 Remember that completing these extra tasks does not necessarily give you a higher grade, but you have to complete them to be able to get a higher grade.
 Also, do not forget to read the [Project Grading Guidelines](project-grading-guidelines/) every now and then.

 ### Search (required for grade 4)
-Add search/filter functionality for at least one of your resources.
+Add search/filter functionality for at least one of your resource types.

 You have a lot of freedom when it comes to this task, but too simple solutions will not be accepted.
 Just searching for a title is not enough, maybe the user also can specify a date range or similar?

 ### Pagination (required for grade 4)
-Add pagination to at least one of your resources, so not all of them are listed on the same page but spread out across multiple pages.
+Add pagination to at least one of your resource types, so not all of them are listed on the same page but spread out across multiple pages.
 You can use a query string parameter to keep track of the page number.

 You have a lot of freedom when it comes to this task, but too simple solutions will not be accepted.
-1 resource/page does not count as pagination.
+1 resource per page does not count as pagination.

 ### Uploading files (required for grade 5)
-Make it possible to upload a file to at least one of your resources.
+Make it possible to upload a file to at least one of your resource types.
 This could for example be a screenshot of a software application you have in your portfolio.
 How to do this is something you need to learn on your own (grade 5...).

 Note that files should not be stored in a database (but on the file system), and does not count as one of the three type of resources you should have on your website.